Dataset

 This Bruegel dataset seeks to provide a comprehensive view of:

-In the current term, a Digital Markets Act (DMA), a Digital Services Act (DSA), a Data Act, an Artificial Intelligence Act (AI Act), a Data Governance Act (DGA), the European Health Data Space (EHDS), an update to the regulation on electronic identification and trust services (eIDAS 2) and a measure to strengthen the cybersecurity of critical infrastructure (NIS2) have all either been enacted or are in the legislative process.
+Many digital laws were enacted in the past, mostly under the EU’s Digital Agenda and Digital Single Market (DSM) programmes.
+In the current legislative term, which is coming to an end, important new measures relevant to digitalisation such as the Digital Markets Act (DMA), the Digital Services Act (DSA), the Data Act, the Artificial Intelligence Act (AI Act), the Data Governance Act (DGA), the European Health Data Space (EHDS), an update to the regulation on electronic identification and trust services (eIDAS 2) and a measure to strengthen the cybersecurity of critical infrastructure (NIS2) have been enacted, and most have already been published in the Official Journal.

 Sources, limitations, and disclaimers

 In case of comments or requests, please contact us at [email protected].
+We welcome input from knowledgeable stakeholders.

 Understanding the tables in this dataset